KfirBernstein/image_retrieval/README.md

 Summary:

-In this project I implemented the model presented in the Deep Learning of Binary Hash Codes for Fast Image Retrieval paper.
+In this project I've implemented the model presented in the Deep Learning of Binary Hash Codes for Fast Image Retrieval paper.

 In addition to the paper, I've Implemented the model using several